 - travel to and from Toronto by coach bus;

 - a ticket to a Toronto Blue Jays Major League Baseball game, and;

 - free time in the city to explore downtown Toronto after the game is over.

 Other sites of interest include (but are not limited to) the CN Tower, Ripley’s Aquarium, St. Lawrence Market, Eaton Centre and the Harbourfront Centre.
-Tickets are $70 and are available for purchase at the QUIC Reception office between 9:30am and 3:30pm.
+Ticket price has yet to be set.
+Tickets will be available for purchase at the QUIC Reception office between 9:30am and 3:30pm.